RaJah239/Johto-Frontier/FEATURES.md

 - Press Start to skip Credits

 ## Battle Related
 - Type Chart changes: Ice resists Water and Electric.
-Poison is Super Effective vs Normal types
 - Items forbidden and forced Set Mode for all trainers
 - Trainers have no items to use on their Pokémon - just as the player
 - Fairy Type added